TcMenu/tcMenuLib/examples/analogDfRobot/README.md

 ## Use a DF robot board to control the menu system

+To expediate the release, this example will now be in the next version of tcMenu

 This example assumes you've got an Uno / MEGA with the DF robot board.

 It uses a the switches that are connected to analog 0 and tries to keep as much in line with the DF robot spec as possible.